mkroselu/GEOG676_GISProgramming/Lab03/README.md

 # GEOG676_GISProgramming

-Lab03 – Read text file & class, objective
+Lab03 – Read text file & class, objects

 **Utilize object-oriented programming to calculate the area of each shape in a text file.**
 1. Read text file